FOTC Fun Dog Show – Sunday 11 June 2023

 Litter on Tooting Common

-However, it is also very important that people take litter home with them, and certainly do not to leave it lying out on the Common.
+It is also very important that people take litter home with them, and certainly do not to leave it lying out on the Common.
 Littering the Common is selfish, and spoils the Common – which is a really excellent greenspace, available to everybody – for everyone else.

 Condition of Tooting Common